ruudud/devdns/README.md

 ### Host Machine → Containers
 You will need to add some configuration to your OS resolving mechanism.
+**NOTE**: This is only practical if you added `-p 53:53/udp` when starting devdns.

 #### OSX
 Create a file `/etc/resolver/dev` containing